Staring at seagulls stops them stealing your food, according to new research.

 Miss Goumas said: "Conflict between herring gulls and humans is an ongoing source of debate and control measures.

-"Herring gulls in urban environments appear to have generalised their kleptoparasitic activities to target humans, resulting in numerous complaints to local authorities and
+"Herring gulls in urban environments appear to have generalised their kleptoparasitic activities to target humans, resulting in numerous complaints to local authorities andincreasing human–herring gull conflict."

 Lethal control or deterrents, by using birds of prey to kill them, for example, often prove costly and ineffective and ignore specific behaviour, she said.

-Added Miss Goumas: "Our results indicate the majority of urban herring gulls are unlikely to approach food when humans are nearby.
+Miss Goumas added: "Our results indicate the majority of urban herring gulls are unlikely to approach food when humans are nearby.

 "Those gulls that did approach responded to subtle behavioural cues from the experimenter, suggesting increased vigilance by humans may reduce food snatching behaviour.

-"Understanding individual variation in behaviour, and responses towards human behavioural cues more generally, may help inform conservation and control strategies for managing conflict between humans and wildlife in a wide range of taxa."
+"Understanding individual variation in behaviour, and responses towards human behavioural cues more generally, may help inform conservation and control strategies for managing conflict between humans and wildlife."